2025 AFA Liga Profesional de Fútbol: Torneo Clausura

-The 2025 Torneo Clausura (officially the Torneo Betano Clausura 2025 for sponsorship reasons) is the second tournament of the 2025 season.
-It began on 11 July and will end on 14 December 2025.
+The 2025 Torneo Clausura (officially the Torneo Betano Clausura 2025 for sponsorship reasons) was the second tournament of the 2025 season.
+It began on 11 July and ended on 13 December 2025.

 Group stage

 In the group stage, each group was played on a single round-robin basis.
 In addition, each team played two inter-zone matches: the first against its rival from the other zone, and the second, in the eighth round, against a second team determined by a draw.
 Teams were ranked according to the following criteria: 1.
 Points (3 points for a win, 1 point for a draw, and 0 points for a loss); 2.
 Goal difference; 3.
 Goals scored; 4.
 Head-to-head results; 5.
 Fair play ranking; 6.
 Draw.

 The top eight teams of each group advanced to the round of 16.
 Teams in relegation or in the relegation play-offs would not be eligible to play in the final stages.